Section 9: Code of Conduct

 2. The coordinator will then notify all parties involved within 24 hours after the submission.
 At this time, the parties will be notified of the charges and brought into the Recreational Sports office.

-The senior associate director will rule on further penalties to be prescribed as a result of unsportsmanlike conduct: profanity; unnecessary delay of game; striking or shoving an opponent; threatening, shoving or striking an official; arguing with officials; derogatory or abusive remarks toward an opponent or officials; and any action with the intent to physically injure an opponent or official.
+The recreational sports director will rule on further penalties to be prescribed as a result of unsportsmanlike conduct: profanity; unnecessary delay of game; striking or shoving an opponent; threatening, shoving or striking an official; arguing with officials; derogatory or abusive remarks toward an opponent or officials; and any action with the intent to physically injure an opponent or official.
 The captain may be held responsible for the actions of any individual member of the team and for spectators directly related to his or her team.
 The conduct of the player and spectators before and after games is as important as the conduct during the game.

 Article 7: Verbal Abuse